The Open Door Clinic

 • Other Licensed Provider: Assess patients, evaluate, diagnose and recommend treatment under the auspices of an independent provider

-• Medication Dispenser: Dispense medications ordered by providers.
+• Pharmacist: Dispense medications ordered by providers.
 Medicine consulting with patients

 • Pharmacy Technician: Perform pharmacy technician duties under the auspices of a licensed RPh, MD or RN volunteer

 • Triage Nurse: Assess patients prior to patient visiting with providers.
-Assess patient's weight and vital.
+Assess patient's weight and vital signs.
 Reconcile medications.
 May authorize pharmacy to refill a medication per ODC guidelines, may order labs per ODC guidelines and give injections as ordered

 • Medication Entry: Enter medications dispensed in the patent records in the computer and print medication labels